LucasEnard/iris-local-ml/README.md

 # 6. Conclusion
 From here you should be able to use any model that you need or own on IRIS.<br>
 **NOTE** that you can create a `Python.MLOperation` ( Hugging face operation ) for each of your model and have them on at the same time.

+{
+    "inputs":"Climate change is considered a hoax by many" }